xlyric/pv-router-esp32/README.md

 Close the transformer and verify the voltage. ~12V AC ( 9-16v ) and adjust the divider bridge if needed ( output 3.3V max )

+# AP mode and wifi mode

+if you compile directly or not configure the wifi, the pv router switch on AP mode ( access point ), It will detect and configure automaticaly if a dimmer is present on the network. in this mode, the web service can't download some google services ( graphics )

+the wifi mode work only if you rename the file wifi.json.ori

+# BINaries

+compiled bin ( firmware and filesystem (spiffs ) is present in the folder "compiled_bin". it will launch the pv router in AP mode.

 ## Debug